AndersenLab/dry-guide/docs/pipeline-alignment.md

 * __stats_strains_with_low_values.tsv__ - contains stats for strains with either (1) low number of reads, (2) low mapping rate, and/or (3) low coverage
 * __sample_sheet_for_seq_sheet.tsv__ - sample sheet to be added to google sheet, filtered to remove low coverage strains
 * __sample_sheet_for_seq_sheet_ALL.tsv__ - sample sheet to be added to google sheet, contains all strains (use this one)
+* __blobplot/__ - contains plots for low coverage strains to see if they show contamination issues and if they should be resequenced.

 # Data storage